-The following are additions, revisions, and deletions to Current Procedural Terminology (CPT ® American Medical Association) and Healthcare Common Procedures Coding System (HCPCS) Level II codes for speech-language pathologists (SLPs), effective January 1, 2022.
-There are no major changes to HCPCS Level II devices codes for 2022.
-SLPs can contact ASHA's health care policy team at firstname.lastname@example.org for questions.
+The following updates to Current Procedural Terminology (CPT ® American Medical Association) and Healthcare Common Procedures Coding System (HCPCS) Level II codes related to speech-language pathology services are effective January 1, 2024.
+Speech-language pathologists (SLPs) can contact ASHA's health care policy team at firstname.lastname@example.org for questions.

 On this page:

 The following new CPT codes are effective January 1, 2024.
 There are no new HCPCS Level II codes related to speech-language pathology services or devices in 2024.

 - These codes all represent caregiver training without the patient present, when provided under an established, individualized, and patient-centered therapy plan of care.